terriburns/Talks/NYU-ios/breadcrumbs.md

 - Once user is no longer connected to data, user can still find predetermined points

 - Once user is no longer connected to data, user can still search for a new location, so long as it's in the specified location

 ---

-#Responsibilities

-Kevin:

-Vicky:

-Terri:

-^(Talk about this for 2-3 mins)

----